Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-RampsOver 1 — as of September 2025Direct access to AWS, Azure, Google Cloud, IBM Cloud.
+Direct Cloud On-RampsOver 1 – as of September 2025Direct access to AWS, Google Cloud (GCP), Microsoft Azure, and IBM Cloud.

-Power Cost$0.06/kWh (Industrial) — as of February 2024Very competitive industrial rates in the US.
+Power Cost$0.06/kWh (Industrial) – as of February 2024Highly competitive rates reduce operational expenses for high-density deployments.

-Tax IncentivesYesMultiple DC-specific sales and property tax exemptions available.
+Tax IncentivesYesMultiple sales and ad valorem tax exemptions available for qualifying data centers.

 Network & Connectivity Ecosystem